Phone: 0161 214 1500

 Tom regularly appears in the employment tribunals and has experience in the Employment Appeal Tribunal where he undertakes written work and advocacy.

 - Acted in a ‘landmark’ case on the employment status of a hairdresser, which was reported nationally on the BBC, the ‘I’ and the Daily Mail, and locally in the Manchester Evening News.
+The case is also referenced in the IDS Employment Law Handbook on Contracts of Employment.

 - Successfully applied for strike-out of numerous disability discrimination claims on the basis of them having no reasonable prospects of success on behalf of the largest further education college in the country.